MVSS: A Unified Framework for Multi-View Structured Survey Generation: Additional Experimental Results

+While the overall \textit{TreeQuality} metric reported in the main text evaluates the tree's macro-level utility and its alignment within the end-to-end survey generation pipeline, it does not fully capture the intrinsic structural and content nuances of the taxonomy itself.
+Therefore, to comprehensively assess the specific characteristics of the generated Hierarchical Knowledge Trees (HKT) and provide fine-grained diagnostic signals, we developed a specialized rubric comprising four dedicated dimensions.
+Each dimension is scored by the evaluator on a 1--5 Likert scale.
+Table~\ref{tab:hkt_metrics} outlines the formal description of each criterion alongside its extreme anchor points.

-\subsection{Additional Experimental Results}
+\section{Additional Experimental Results}

-\subsubsection{Section Granularity Analysis}
+\subsection{Section Granularity Analysis}

-Table~\ref{tab:section_impact} shows that content quality improves from 3 to 4 sections and saturates at 4–5 sections.
+Table~\ref{tab:section_impact} shows that content quality improves from 3 to 4 sections and saturates at 4–5 sections, providing empirical guidance for optimal tree depth constraints.

-\subsubsection{Cost and Runtime Breakdown}
+\subsection{Cost and Runtime Breakdown}

-We compare the computational and monetary costs of MVSS with those of baseline systems.
-Table~\ref{tab:cost_analysis} reports per-topic API cost (estimated using public pricing) and end-to-end wall-clock time.
+To provide a practical reference for the resource requirements of our framework, Table~\ref{tab:cost_analysis} reports the average per-topic monetary API cost (estimated using standard public pricing) and the end-to-end wall-clock time required for generation.

-MVSS incurs moderately higher computational cost than pipeline-style baselines due to cross-view refinement, but the gains in coverage, structure, and relevance suggest a favorable accuracy–cost trade-off for high-stakes survey generation.

-\subsubsection{LLM--Human Agreement and Significance Analysis}
+\subsection{LLM--Human Agreement and Significance Analysis}

-To evaluate the reliability of LLM-as-judge scores, we compute Pearson and Spearman correlations between LLM ratings and human Likert-scale ratings over 30 randomly sampled topics.
-Table~\ref{tab:llm_human_corr} summarizes the alignment across dimensions.
+To rigorously evaluate the reliability of our LLM-as-a-judge paradigm, we computed Pearson ($r$) and Spearman ($\rho$) correlation coefficients between the automated LLM ratings and human expert Likert-scale ratings over all 76 evaluated topics.
+Table~\ref{tab:llm_human_corr} summarizes this strong alignment across all dimensions.

-These results confirm that LLM judgments track human evaluations and that MVSS’s improvements over baselines are statistically reliable.

-\subsubsection{Additional Tree-Level Results}
+\subsection{Additional Tree-Level Results}